Predicted to Purchase Product: Propensity v2

 We predict future seasons

-Next, is the prediction itself.
+Next is the prediction itself.
 Depending on the season we can identify a shopper’s likelihood to transact in early vs. deep season vs. EOS.
 This gives you a sense of “who” you are dealing with.

-Finally, is the management of seasonal lifecycle.
+Finally, is the management of the seasonal lifecycle.
 Predicting ahead of the seasonal allows us to “pretarget” customer with advertising that secures “share-of-mind.”
 Identifying customers who lapsed this season allows us to make your EOSS (End of Season Sale) a bit more strategic.

 In Closing: Propensity v2